 - The most obvious limitation is how far out tripod can spread its legs.
 This is especially important when doing macro photography when you want to get as close to the ground as possible by spreading tripod legs wide open (“all the way”).

 - Another limitation, which can be especially annoying on uneven terrain is that you cannot adjust angle of the legs individually.

 - Because of the limitations listed above, tripos with bracing are best to use in a studio, at home or whenever you have even ground.
 If you want to use tripods in nature, it is best to look for ones with individually adjustable leg angles.

 Specification: Leg spread / leg angle

 Can tripod legs move independently?

-That is, can the angle of each tripod legs be changed individually and independently to one another?
+That is, can the angle of each tripod leg be changed individually and independently to one another?

 This is a very helpful and necessary feature for anyone shoting outdoors where the ground is rarely completely even.
-And not all tripods have it!
+And not all tripods allow it!

 Individually adjustable leg angles allow you to:

 - get closer to the ground by spreading the legs to 90-degree angle (for low-level and macro photography);